abhijeet0409/kasparro-agentic-Abhijeet/docs/README.md

 - `faq.json` - 5+ categorized Q&As with answers
 - `product_page.json` - Complete landing page structure
 - `comparison_page.json` - Product A vs B analysis

+## License

+© 2025 Abhijeet.
+All rights reserved.

+This project and its contents are the intellectual property of Abhijeet.
+Unauthorized copying, modification, distribution, or use of this software, in whole or in part, without explicit permission from the author is strictly prohibited.

+For permission or licensing inquiries, please contact the author directly.